 Google Search Console (formerly Google Webmaster Tools) allows you to understand how Google interprets and presents your website in search results.
 There are many factors that contribute to having a great SEO score – relevant keywords, mobile responsiveness, and the number of quality links are just a few of them.

-In a previous article, we helped you set up Google Search Console for your domain, and today I’ll be looking at some of the tools it offers to help bolster your website’s SEO.
+Learn how set up Google Search Console for your domain here.
+As you read further, I’ll be looking at some of the tools it offers to help bolster your website’s SEO.

 Google Search Console Terminology

 A query is a term that someone typed into Google search that resulted in your site coming up in search results.

 Each time a link to your site appears in search results on Google it generates an impression.
 A user doesn’t have to click on or even see your result for an impression to happen, only that your site is on the page of results.